What is Gulf War Illness (GWI)?

 Symptoms of Gulf War Illness may include :

 - Skin rashes

 - GI discomfort

-Deployed Veterans of the 1991 Gulf War have also been shown to be more than 40 times as likely to suffer symptoms consistent with Chronic Fatigue Syndrome (CFS) as non-deployed veterans .
+Deployed Veterans of the 1991 Gulf War have also been shown to be more likely to suffer symptoms consistent with Chronic Fatigue Syndrome (CFS) as non-deployed veterans .